Timeline of the Israeli–Palestinian conflict in 2001: March

+March 3: The Israeli Army digs a trench around the West Bank city of Jericho, closing the city's access down to one Israeli controlled checkpoint.

+March 4: Hamas claim responsibility for the 2001 Netanya bombing, a suicide bombing by Ahmed Alyan, 23 that left the bomber and three Israelis dead.

+March 7: Ariel Sharon is officially sworn in, forming a new national unity government.

+March 23: The CIA cease efforts to persuade Israel and the Palestinians to renew security cooperation.

+March 26: A Palestinian sniper commits the Murder of Shalhevet Pass, a 10 month old infant as she was held by her father.

+March 27: Israel closes all entrances to Hebron, home to 120,000 Palestinians - and imposed a curfew on the 40,000 people living in the old town.

 May

-May 1

-Assaf Hershkovitz, a resident of the Jewish settlement of Ofra, is killed by gunfire while driving.
+May 1: Assaf Hershkovitz, a resident of the Jewish settlement of Ofra, is killed by gunfire while driving.
 Giv'at Asaf was established near the site of his murder, in his memory.

-May 9

-Two 14-year settler boys Koby Mandell and Yosef Ishran were stoned to death.
+May 9: Two 14-year settler boys Koby Mandell and Yosef Ishran were stoned to death.

-May 18

-5 Israelis killed in a suicide bombing in Netanya.
+May 18: 5 Israelis killed in a suicide bombing in Netanya.
 Over 100 are wounded, Hamas claimed responsibility.
 An Israeli soldier off-duty is killed by gunfire while driving.

 June

 June 1

 Dolphinarium massacre: 21 Israeli young people murdered and over 120 wounded by a Hamas militant suicide bombing at a disco near the Dolphinarium in Tel Aviv.

 June 5

 Infant Yehuda Shoham was critically injured in an Arab stone-throwing attack near his home in Shiloh.
 The baby died of his injuries.

 June 12

 Murder of Georgios Tsibouktzakis: Greek Orthodox churchman is murdered in an Arab drive-by shooting on the Maaleh Adumim road.